-8.58.2 Check-off
+8.2 Check-off

-Upon receipt of the employee's written authorization, tThe College shall deduct Union dues or agency fees from the employee's salary an amount equal to the dues required to be a member of the union.
+Upon receipt of the employee's written authorization, the College shall deduct from the employee's salary an amount equal to the dues required to be a member of the union.
 The College will remit payments for the deductions to the Union at the Union's official headquarters.